binkley/homebrewery-files/witch.md

 When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom bonus, and you regain all expended uses when you finish a Long Rest.

 #### Level 3: Witch Subclass